benoitbryon/documentation-style-guide-sphinx/README.rst

 `Sphinx`_ is a great documentation builder.
 It is industry standard for `Python`_ projects, but is not tied to Python and can be used to document almost everything.
-One of his strength is to use the `RestructuredText`_ syntax, which focuses on simplicity and readability for humans.
+One of his strength is to use the `reStructuredText`_ syntax, which focuses on simplicity and readability for humans.

 When developers contribute to projects, they read and write documentation.